wwalterr/dailly/README.md

 Use the IDE [Android Studio](https://developer.android.com/studio/install) to create a virtual device or [Expo Go](https://expo.io/client), to run the application while in development.

-> Notice that some APIs are only available in real devices, i.e trhough binary installation, Expo Go or USB connection
+> Notice that some APIs are only available in real devices, i.e through binary installation, Expo Go or USB connection

 ## Usage